GINO-Q: Learning an Asymptotically Optimal Index Policy for Restless Multi-armed Bandits: Problem Statement and Preliminaries

 \subsection{The Gain Index Policy}

-An RMAB can be formulated as an MDP with state $(s^t_1,s^t_2,\cdots,s^t_M)$ and action $(a^t_1,a^t_2,\cdots,a^t_M)$.
-However, the state and action spaces of this MDP grow exponentially with $M$.
+An RMAB can be formulated as an MDP with a joint state space $\mathcal{S}_1\times\mathcal{S}_2\times\cdots\times\mathcal{S}_M$ and action space $\{0,1\}^M$.
+However, the size of the state spaces grows exponentially with $M$, and the set of feasible actions forms a combinatorial space of size $M\choose N$.
 As a result, the problem becomes challenging to solve when $M$ is large.
 Since the $M$ arms are weakly coupled only via constraint \eqref{eq:RMABst}, a common approach to mitigate the complexity is to decompose the RMAB into single-arm problems by relaxing the constraint.
-Building on this concept, \citet{TIT2023} introduced a gain index policy and proved its asymptotic optimality.
+Building on this concept, \cite{TIT2023} introduced a gain index policy and proved its asymptotic optimality.

 In particular, we can relax constraint \eqref{eq:RMABst} of the RMAB problem to the following:

 Replacing \eqref{eq:RMABst} by \eqref{eq: RMABrelst} leads to a relaxed RMAB.
 We can further transform the relaxed problem using the Lagrange multiplier method and yield an unconstrained problem: